zeroc-ice/ice/sl/README.txt

 Ice.UnmarshalOutOfBounds exception will be raised.

-The easiest way to ensure that the Ice for Silverlight runtime can find the relevant types is to merge the icesl.dll assembly with your application code assembly.
+The easiest way to ensure that the Ice for Silverlight runtime can find the relevant types is to merge the IceSL.dll assembly with your application code assembly.
 This can be done using the ILMerge tool provided by Microsoft.
 Please see the link below for more
 information: